 Material cost and theft prevention

-News of thieves stolen communications cables are very often.
+News of thieves stolen communications cables is very often.
 Metallic cables are attractive to thieves as the cables utilize metal conductors.
-Thieves can make money by selling the metallic cables in the market.
+Thieves can make money by selling metallic cables in the market.
 Conventional cable systems use large amounts of copper.
 In some places, this copper is a target for theft due to its value on the scrap market.
 While this is almost true, in some markets, optical fiber cables are also subjected to stealing, not for metals, but for selling the cable as it is in the black market.